RasaHQ/rasa/docs/nlu/components.rst

             "negative_margin_scale": 0.8
             # dropout rate for rnn
             "droprate": 0.2
+            # sparsity of the weights in dense layers
+            "weight_sparsity": 0.8
             # if true apply dropout to sparse tensors
             "use_sparse_input_dropout": False
             # visualization of accuracy